 Refer to the Installation Guide - Advanced Topics for information about booting systems over the network.

 When the client system boots, the client system administrator is prompted to enter a superuser password:

 '''

 SUPERUSER PASSWORD SPECIFICATION

 Changing password for root.

 Enter root password:

+Retype root password:

 '''